Aramac Tramway Museum: History

-Somewhat surprisingly, a Council meeting in November 1915 passed the motion offering the tramway to the Queensland Government and that the Minister for Railways now be written to asking the Government to take it over as a government line.
+In November 1915, Council passed the motion offering the tramway to the Queensland Government and that the Minister for Railways now be written to asking the Government to take it over as a government line.
 This may be the first indication that Council had doubts about the future viability of the tramway, or it may simply have been part of the plan from the beginning.
 There is no record that any reply was ever received from the Queensland Government.

 The initial success of the tramway was not to last.
 Drought, industrial unrest, and the economic slowdown brought on by the departure of volunteers from throughout the district to the First World War all combined to reduce traffic on the tramway.
 Between 1914 and 1918 Council brought in severe cost-cutting measures.
 George Phillips was dismissed as engineer when it was believed the government would take over the line, and no other engineer was ever employed.
 Half the maintenance gang was laid off, and staff were withdrawn from the sidings along the line.
 In 1918 the station master's cottage at the Mildura siding was moved into Aramac and rented to the Aramac station master.
 Previously, employees had been paid the same rates as their Queensland Railways equivalents; now their wages were reduced by a third.
 Timetabled services were reduced to two a week, and freights and fares were raised.

-The Council managed to keep the operations of the tramway running profitably during this difficult time, but only at the twin costs of making the service less attractive to customers, and reducing maintenance on the line.
+The Council managed to keep the operations of the tramway running profitably during this time, but only at the twin costs of making the service less attractive to customers, and reducing maintenance on the line.
 After the first few years, the condition of the track began to suffer.
 Phillips' cheap construction methods had a serious downside, for the un-ballasted track was very difficult to maintain.
 It quickly deteriorated, giving passengers a rough ride, and leading to frequent derailments.
 The heavier B15 locomotive in use after 1915 exacerbated the problem.

 The decision to dispense with engineering advice and reduce track maintenance to only the minimum level of necessary repairs was a critical moment in the Aramac tramway's history.
 While successfully cutting operating costs in the short term, it meant that the tramway would have to carry smaller loads at slower speeds, giving customers a declining level of service over the years.
 The progressively deteriorating track would eventually doom its operations altogether.

 Business picked up in the post-war era, services were increased again, and the tramway held its own and continued to run at a small profit each year.
 The accumulated reserve was sufficient to encourage Council to seek a Treasury loan of to buy a new locomotive in 1924.
 The new engine was a PB15 built in the Ipswich railway workshops, and the first locomotive to be purpose-built for the Aramac line, unlike the two second-hand government ones already in service.